Google I/O 2024 is set for May 14th - ExBulletin

 - Google I/O 2024 is set for May 14th

-- Actor Pierce Brosnan pleads guilty to walking in Yellowstone park's thermal area, must pay $1,500
+- Actor Pierce Brosnan pleads guilty to walking in Yellowstone thermal area, fined $1,500

+- Bees are causing a lot of commotion and long-term disruption on the Indian Wells tennis court

+- Apple acquires AI startup: What you need to know about its AI plans